 “Susan…” Emily looked shocked as she sighed, shaking her head.

-“I was merely getting back at you for the time you made me boil spaghetti at three in the night while you read aloud from Wikipedia,” Ben cleared his throat.
+“I was merely getting back at you for the time you made me boil spaghetti at three in the morning while you read aloud from Wikipedia,” Ben cleared his throat.
 “Contrary to popular belief, the black widow spider doesn’t always kill and eat her male.
 If she’s been recently fed, he might be allowed to live.”

 “I would break your head if it was not already broken,” she muttered under her breath, quickly hiding behind her book again.